raphael-ms/salsify-ui-challenge/README.md

 - `src/components/productTable.js` — Renders the product table.
 - `src/styles.css` — BEM-based, responsive styling.
 - `src/datastore.js` — Contains the product, property, and operator data.
+- `src/composables/useFilter.js` — Composable for managing filter state and logic.
+(I would change it to pure functions for better testability and reusability.)
+- `src/composables/useFilter.spec.js` — Unit tests for the filter logic.

 ---